Beingwizard/Community-building-essentials/Day1<> Crafting a LinkedIn profile of a leader.md

-# Tuilizing LinkedIn at it's best :)
+# Utilizing LinkedIn at it's best :)

 Crafting a LinkedIn Profile is Sort of an Art 🎨 which requires minimal effort but all these have to be in place at the right time.